General Data Protection Regulation

 You can ask us: to stop processing your information; to correct or amend your information; for a copy of the information we hold about you.
 You can also: request that the processing of your personal data is restricted; and withdraw your consent to the processing of your information.

-You can complain to us about the way your information is being used by contacting us at firstname.lastname@example.org alternatively you can complain to the Information Commissioner by emailing email@example.com.
+You can complain to us about the way your information is being used by contacting the Central Data Protection Unit at firstname.lastname@example.org alternatively you can complain to the Information Commissioner by emailing email@example.com.

 Whenever you talk to YES it’s confidential.
 But sometimes we might need to tell someone.
 We may do this if:

 Links to other websites